ezoterik/yii2-google-tag-manager/README.md

 to the require section of your `composer.json` file.

-Usage
+Setup
 -----

-1. Add this code in your *@app/config/main.php* config file  with the other previous config:
+Add this code in your *@app/config/main.php* config file  with the other previous config:
  ```php
  'bootstrap' => ['googleTagManager'],
  'components' => [